Interferon Alfa-2b (in-ter-FEER-on AL-fa-2b)

 - To make sure you are not pregnant, your doctor may ask you to have a pregnancy test before you start using this medicine together with ribavirin.
 You must have a negative pregnancy test before you will be allowed to use these medicines.
 You should test for pregnancy every month while you are using these medicines, and for 6 months after you stop.

 - Use two forms of birth control together to keep from getting pregnant while you are using this medicine together with ribavirin.
 Keep using the birth control even if the medicines are temporarily stopped.
 You must use two forms of birth control for at least 6 months after your treatment ends.
 This is very important for both men and women.
 Men who use this medicine together with ribavirin might need to use a condom with a spermicide, such as nonoxynol-9 as one form of birth control.

 - Make sure your doctor knows if you or your child are breastfeeding, have kidney disease, liver disease, heart or blood vessel disease, chest pains, heart rhythm problems (such as arrhythmias), low blood pressure, blood clots, or a history of a stroke or heart attack.
-Tell your doctor if you or your child have bleeding problems, bone marrow problems, diabetes, breathing problems or lung disease (such as COPD), seizures, thyroid problems, a weakened immune system, or an autoimmune disorder (such as lupus, psoriasis, rheumatoid arthritis, or sarcoidosis).
+Tell your doctor if you or your child have bleeding problems, bone marrow problems, brain disease (such as encephalopathy), bowel problem (such as colitis), diabetes, eye or vision problems, breathing problems or lung disease (such as COPD), seizures, thyroid problems, a weakened immune system, or an autoimmune disorder (such as lupus, psoriasis, rheumatoid arthritis, or sarcoidosis).